 The Bible has a lot to say about stewardship, but here are seven big themes emphasized in biblical texts on stewardship:

-#1.
-God created everything
+1. Christ created everything

-Stewardship in the Bible begins with the very first verse.
+It Bible begins with the very first verse.

 This theme is picked up in the New Testament.
 In Colossians, we read, “For by him all things were created, in heaven and on earth… all things were created through him and for him” (Col. 1:15-16).